3mdeb/96boards-docs-wiki/Dragonboard-410c-Installation-Guide-for-Linux-and-Android.md

 This Users Guide provides a general overview for getting started with Linux and Android installations supporting the [DragonBoard 410c](https://www.96boards.org/products/ce/dragonboard410c/).
 There are two primary ways to install software onto the DragonBoard 410c.
 First and simplest, an installer image can be downloaded and put on an SD Card.
 This can then be placed into the board and will automatically boot and install either and Android or Linux Desktop into the board.
 See the [Installing Image using an SD Card Image](#installing-image-using-an-sd-card-image) section to use this method.
 Second, fastboot is supported by the board and can be used for installs.
 This is for advanced users who are most likely modifying/customizing source code and will need to download such updates to the board for test/execution.
-See [Install Android or Ubuntu Using Fastboot](#install-android-or-ubuntu-using-fastboot) to use this method.
-When installing Ubuntu using Fastboot, note that the default flow is for installing a Developer(console-only) image.
-There is an option in that section, however, to install an LXDE desktop Ubuntu image instead.
-When installing Ubuntu using the SD Card method, LXDE desktop install is currently the only option, and there is not a Console-only choice; Fastboot is the only way to attain a Console-only Ubuntu install.
+See [Install Android or Debian Using Fastboot](#install-android-or-debian-using-fastboot) to use this method.
+When installing Debian using Fastboot, note that the default flow is for installing a Developer(console-only) image.
+There is an option in that section, however, to install an LXDE desktop Debian image instead.
+When installing Debian using the SD Card method, LXDE desktop install is currently the only option, and there is not a Console-only choice; Fastboot is the only way to attain a Console-only Debian install.
 This document also contains additional supporting sections such as [Setting Up the UART console](#setting-up-the-uart-console) and [creating and installing a rescue image](#create--install-a-rescue-image) in the case that the board experiences an irrecoverable error and no longer functions.

 **Table of Contents**